Gas Drops for Infants and Toddlers

 Are Gas Drops Safe?

 Both simethicone and Tummy Calm are considered safe for internal use.
-However, simethicone brands may contain artificial flavors and sweeteners to cover the chemical aftertaste, as well as emulsifiers and fillers such as: carboxymethylcellulose sodium (thickener), polyoxyl 40 stearate (emulsion), polysorbate 65 (emulsion), xanthan gum (thickener), polyethylene glycol (laxative), polyethylene glycol stearate (emulsion), sucralose (artificial sweetener), and malitol (artificial sweetener).
+However, simethicone brands may contain artificial flavors and sweeteners to cover the chemical aftertaste, as well as emulsifiers and fillers such as: carboxymethylcellulose sodium (thickener), polyoxyl 40 stearate (emulsion), polysorbate 65 (emulsion), xanthan gum (thickener), polyethylene glycol (laxative), polyethylene glycol stearate (emulsion), sucralose (artificial sweetener).
 Examine the label carefully, to ensure there is nothing that your child may have a reaction to.
 In rare cases, simethicone can cause allergic reactions or other side effects.

 Consult with your pediatrician before giving your child any over-the-counter medicines.